Sony’s PlayStation 4 and Microsoft’s Xbox One are currently the two most popular and financially successful consoles

 Sony’s controller design had barely changed over the years.
-As a matter of fact, the very first DualShock controller is nearly identical to the previous generation’s DualShock 3 at first glance.
+The very first DualShock controller is nearly identical to the previous generation’s DualShock 3 at first glance.
 This was viewed as something of an “if it’s not broken, don’t fix it” approach on Sony’s part.

 However, the latest DualShock 4 controller has indeed proven that there is still room for growth, as evident from the refreshed design and several convenient new features.

 As can be seen from the above picture, the DualShock 4 is a tad bigger and incorporates a much sleeker design than its predecessor while also being more ergonomic.

-In terms of functionality, it is superior in nearly every regard – smaller and more responsive analogue sticks, much more comfortable triggers, a headphone jack, a built-in mono speaker and a touchpad.
+In terms of functionality, it is superior in nearly every regard – smaller and more responsive analog sticks, much more comfortable triggers, a headphone jack, a built-in mono speaker and a touchpad.
 It also swaps Sony’s Sixaxis motion detection technology for a much more reliable gyroscope/accelerometer combination.

 The Xbox One Controller

 The Xbox One controller appears less bulky than the 360 one, while also adopting a much cleaner and more minimalistic design.
 It gets rid of the 360 controller’s colorful and conspicuous buttons and introduces a couple of practical changes too.

 The Xbox One controller makes the shoulder buttons more responsive, the triggers larger and more comfortable, the thumbsticks are micro-textured to provide better stability and the lower weight makes the controller much more comfortable to hold.
 The biggest additions were a headphone jack and a completely redesigned D-pad, which was the 360 controller’s biggest flaw.

 |Sony DualShock 4||Microsoft Xbox One Controller|